JEE Main 2026 Result: 2.5 Lakh Qualify for Advanced

 📝Paper 1: B.E./B.Tech (3 hours - 180 minutes)

-Each subject divided into Section A (20 MCQs, compulsory) and Section B (10 Numerical, attempt any 5).
-Total attempt: 75 questions from 90.
+Each subject divided into Section A (20 MCQs, compulsory) and Section B (5 Numerical, all compulsory).
+Total: 75 questions, 300 marks.
 NTA conducts in two shifts daily (9-12 AM and 3-6 PM).

 ⚖️JEE Main vs JEE Advanced - Strategic Differences